jorgelarosa38/sts-documentation/sts-microfrontend.md

 ### Step One: *Execute the line command and create a new project.*
 > ng new {project-name}

+app.module.ts

-> For example: ng new web-sts
+> For example: ng new web-stsenableProdMode

 ![_](first_steps/2.png)